-Most new app users abandon an app right after the first time they launch it: in the third quarter of 2022 Android apps saw an average Day 1 retention rate of 22.6%.
-This number looked only slightly better for iOS, where retention was 25.6% on the first day after installation.
-The retention patterns we see here are consistent with what we’ve always seen: apps lose about 75% of users within a day.
+Most new app users abandon an app right after launching it for the first time.
+In the third quarter of 2022, Android apps had an average Day 1 retention rate of 22.6%.
+This number was only slightly higher for iOS, with a retention rate of 25.6% on the first day after installation.
+These retention patterns align with what we have consistently observed: apps lose about 75% of users within a day.

 However, even in the same category, apps vary significantly in their retention rates.
 The ones that hook users from the start are much more likely to keep them than those that don’t.

 And what exactly lies at the heart of your app’s first-run experience?

 Your mobile app onboarding experience ties directly to your retention rates and revenue.
 And in today’s article, we’ll see several ways you can optimize that.
 In this mobile app onboarding guide, we’ll see how you can create user-friendly and delightful mobile app onboarding experiences that your users will love.
 We’ll:

 - explore five mobile app onboarding models and their unique features and strengths (actually, there’s a bonus sixth model, too!).

 - look at mobile app onboarding examples that execute these models just right.

 - discuss mobile app onboarding best practices to always keep in mind.

 We’ll also review the app onboarding workflow that apps typically follow, the metrics to monitor for measuring an app onboarding experience’s effectiveness, and how running experiments on the paywall during onboarding can boost subscriptions.